 An oral examination requires students to provide verbal responses or engaging in discussions with an examiner, allowing assessment of their understanding of module content, critical thinking abilities, and communication skills.
 In addition to the examiner, an observer with an academic degree in the relevant field, at least one level higher than the student's current degree, must be present.
 The observer records all answers given during the examination and submits these minutes for inclusion in the student's examination file.
-The duration of an oral examination typically ranges from 15 to 45 minutes per student.
+The duration of an oral examination typically ranges from 15 to 45 minutes per student, excluding the preparation time for the oral examination tasks.